 The purpose of Title VI of the Civil Rights Act of 1964 is to prohibit programs that receive federal funds from discriminating against participants or clients on the basis of race, color, or national origin.
 The intent of the law is to ensure all persons, regardless of their race, color, or national origin, are allowed equal opportunity to participate in these federally funded programs.
 To insure DCS meets its compliance responsibility, the following procedures have been established to provide for monitoring of Title VI compliance activities and complaint processing in all programs that receive federal funding.

 Title IV-E, Federal Foster Care is a federal program administered by state and local public child welfare agencies that assist children.
 The program is an open-ended entitlement funded with a combination of federal and state/local matching funds and is authorized under Title IV-E of the Social Security Act.

 Tennessee Code (TCA 4-3-304) Title IV-E State Plan Requirements

 These are state laws used to uphold federal laws related to public child welfare and obtain federal funding to ensure citizens receive services.

 Title VI Implementation Plan

-Title VI of the Civil Rights Act of 1964 is a federal law which prohibits discrimination of meaningful access to any program, service or activity on the basis of race, color or national origin.
+Title VI of the Civil Rights Act of 1964 is a federal law that prohibits discrimination of meaningful access to any program, service, or activity on the basis of race, color, or national origin.